-We begin with a transfer to Llanrhidian Salt Marsh, an area designated an Area of Special Scientific Interest.
-It is also covered by the sea at high tide so we'll start at a brisk pace!
-We also enjoy the Whiteford Burrows Nature Reserve, a protected area full of rare flora and numerous species of bird including wildfowl and waders.
-Our day continues with a traverse of the dunes of Rhossili Bay to see one of the UK's most beautiful beaches where we end our first day's walk.
+We begin with a transfer to Llanrhidian Marsh, a Site of Special Scientific Interest.
+It is also covered by the sea at high tide, so we'll start at a brisk pace.
+We also enjoy the Whiteford Burrows Nature Reserve, a protected area full of rare flora and numerous bird species including wildfowl and waders.
+Our day continues with a traverse of the Rhossili Bay dunes to see one of the most beautiful beaches in the UK.
+Total ascent: 740ft (225m)

-From Rhossili Bay, we set out for Worm's Head.
-This rocky promontory offers sweeping views of Rhossili Bay.
-If tides allow we'll explore the promontory itself.
-Looking back on the 5km stretch of Rhossili Bay's sands, few would argue it's not worth the detour.
+From Rhossili Bay, we set out for Worm's Head, a rocky promontory with sweeping views of the bay.
+If tides allow, we'll explore the promontory itself.
+Looking back on the 3mi (5km) stretch of Rhossili Bay sands, few would argue it's not worth the detour.
 Back on the mainland, we enjoy a clifftop walk to Port Eynon.
-Again tide permitting, we may explore the ruins of the Salt House.
+Tide permitting, we explore the ruins of the Salt House.
 We then transfer back to our base.
 Total ascent: 1,460ft (445m)

-Leaving behind sandy beaches as we head to the limestone cliffs, we walk through Oxwich Burrows National Nature Reserve.
-Here there is a rare mix of fresh and salt marshes, cliffs and woodland and another of the Welsh coast's beautiful beaches.
-We then come to Three Cliffs Bay where in summer lizards can be seen basking in the sun.
+Leaving the sandy beaches as we head to the limestone cliffs, we walk through Oxwich National Nature Reserve.
+Here there is a rare mix of fresh and salt marshes, cliffs and woodland and another beautiful Welsh beach.
+We then come to Three Cliffs Bay, where lizards sunbathe in summer.
 There should also be visibility to Pennard Castle, originally built in the 12th century, though the stone ruins on show today are from a rebuild in the 13th and 14th centuries.
 Total ascent: 1,310ft (400m)